 Record Date.
-The term "Record Date" means, with respect to any Interest Payment Date, the 15th day of the calendar month preceding such Interest Payment Date, whether or not such day is a Business Day.
+The term "Record Date" means with respect to any Interest Payment Date while the 2018A Bonds are in a Daily Interest Rate Period, the last Business Day of each calendar month or, in the case of the last Interest Payment Date while the 2018A Bonds are in a Daily Interest Rate Period, the Business Day immediately preceding such Interest Payment Date.

 Redemption Date.
-The term "Redemption Date" means the date fixed for an optional redemption prior to maturity of the 2017C Bonds.
+The term "Redemption Date" means the date fixed for an optional redemption prior to maturity of the 2018A Bonds.

 Redemption Price.
-The term "Redemption Price" means, with respect to any 2017C Bond (or portion thereof), the principal amount of such 2017C Bond (or portion thereof) plus the interest accrued to the applicable Redemption Date and the applicable premium, if any, payable upon redemption thereof pursuant to the provisions of such 2017C Bond and the Indenture.
+The term "Redemption Price" means, with respect to any 2018A Bond (or portion thereof), the principal amount of such 2018A Bond (or portion thereof) plus the interest accrued to the applicable Redemption Date and the applicable premium, if any, payable upon redemption thereof pursuant to the provisions of such 2018A Bond and the Indenture.